cloud-gov/cg-site/_docs/compliance/meeting-tic-requirements.md

 {% endmermaid_diagram %}

-For remote workers or partners outside the normal agency network boundary, you can require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the [TIC 2.0 Reference architecture](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/04/TIC_Ref_Arch_v2-0_2013.pdf)).
+For remote workers or partners outside the normal agency network boundary, you can require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the [TIC 2.0 Reference architecture](https://www.doi.gov/sites/doi.gov/files/uploads/tic_ref_arch_v2-0_2013.pdf) [external link]).

 You can then reject requests to your app unless they come from your agency's TIC egress range.
 You can do this by modifying your application logic.